 What Happens If I Share Responsibility For a Car Accident in Florida?

 First, don’t panic.
-You can still recover compensation for your injuries, as long as you are not entirely responsible.
-Under Florida’s comparative negligence system, someone else just has to share some of the blame.
+You can still recover compensation for your injuries, as long as you are not mostly responsible.
+Under Florida’s modified comparative negligence system, someone else just has to share most of the blame.

 However, sharing fault will affect how much money you can ultimately receive when your case is resolved.